chiff-app/chiff-ios/README.md

 ### Security model
 #### Short version
 All sensitive data is stored encrypted on your phone.
 When needed, it is decrypted (by authenticating to your phone with biometrics) and sent to the browser/cli, where it is filled in the website.
 An end-to-end encrypted channel is established between browser/cli by scanning a QR-code.
 This means confidentiality is ensured, even though the server (mainly serving as message broker and backup storage) is modelled as an untrusted entity.
-In other words, the fact that you have the code of this app and the code of the [browser extension]((https://github.com/chiff-app/chiff-browser)) / [CLI](https://github.com/chiff-app/chiff-cli) should provide sufficient information to see that *you don't need to trust us* (although you can :upside_down_face:).
+In other words, the fact that you have the code of this app and the code of the [browser extension]((https://github.com/chiff-app/chiff-browser)) / [CLI](https://github.com/chiff-app/chiff-cli) should provide sufficient information to see that *you don't need to trust us*.

 #### Long version
-TODO: Link to (part of) thesis.
+TODO: Link to security whitepaper.

 ### Screenshots
 TODO